denalicloud/legal/TOS.md

 ## Reliability of storage
 Your files on Storage Boxes and Servers are safeguarded with a RAID configuration which can withstand several drive failures.
 Therefore, there is a relatively small chance of data being lost.
 Please note, however, that you are responsible for your data and there is no guarantee from Denali against potential loss of data.
 The data of storage boxes is not mirrored onto other servers.

+## Price
+The price may be adjusted without a direct email.
+The website pages and announcements pages are valid.
+Please check the out on https://denali.pro https://denali.business and https://tritema.ch

 ## Agreement by purchasing
 The client purchasing a product or service at Denali’s website fully agrees to all the articles contained in this public document and fully approves all the terms into the files and links herein public available.